bchcohenlab/academic-kickstart/content/authors/jiaqi-zhao/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
 -
 ---

-Juliana graduated from Boston University in May 2021 with a bachelor’s degree in psychology.
-Topics of her previous research include quality of life in Parkinson's Disease, language acquisition and development in individuals with and without autism, and genetic and environmental correlates of learning disorders.
-She is interested in studying brain development and disorders using neuroimaging techniques such as MRI and is excited to explore this interest at the Cohen Lab.
-In the future, she plans to pursue her PhD in clinical psychology and continue her research on children with neurodevelopmental disorders.
-In her free time, she enjoys photography, traveling, learning languages, and playing the violin.
+Jiaqi graduated from Syracuse University in December 2021 with a bachelor’s degree in Applied Mathematics.
+She developed an interest in Data Science through her undergraduate research experiences, and she is curious about brain composition and networks.
+Jiaqi is more than excited to join Cohen Lab and explore her interests further.
+In the future, she plans to pursue her master’s degree in Data Science.
+Besides being a pet blogger, she loves to watch movies, explore cool places, and play piano in her free time.